-Around the 1930's the only particles known were the constituents of atoms (the electron, and the nucleons - i.e. the proton and the neutron), and the quantum of light (the photon).
-One outstanding mystery was how nucleons manage to stick together to form the nuclei of atoms.
-Yukawa postulated a mechanism for the attractive interaction of two nucleons, provided by a new, hitherto unobserved particle which could be exchanged back and forth between them.
-This theory was confirmed in 1947 when a particle with all the correct properties, christened the pi-meson (π) was observed in the high-energy interaction of cosmic rays with the nuclei of photographic emulsion.
-The π appears in three charge states, π^+ , π^- and π^0 .
+Around the 1930's the only known particles were the constituents of atoms (the electron, and the nucleons - i.e. the proton and the neutron), and the quantum of light (the photon).
+One outstanding mystery, at that time, was how nucleons manage to stick together to form the nuclei of atoms, since the positively charged protons will repel one another.
+Yukawa postulated a mechanism for the attractive interaction of two nucleons; this was provided by a new, hitherto unobserved particle which could be exchanged between them.
+This theory was "confirmed" in 1947 when a particle with all the correct properties, christened the pi-meson ( $\pi$ ), was observed in the products of high-energy interactions of cosmic rays with the nuclei of photographic emulsion.
+It appears in three charge states, $\pi^+$ , $\pi^-$ and $\pi^0$ .

-Immediately following this discovery it was realized that the high-energy collisions of nucleons produced not only π mesons, but a host of other particles, distinguished by different masses, spins and other properties; see Appendix I for a partial list.
+Immediately following this discovery it was realized that the high-energy collisions of nucleons produced not only $\pi$ mesons, but also a host of other particles, distinguished by different masses, spins and other properties; see Appendix I for a partial list.

-These particles can interact with each other through the action of four fundamental forces of nature.
+These particles can interact with each other through the action of four fundamental forces of nature:

-First there is the strong interaction which accounts for the binding of nucleons, and the production of π mesons in nucleon-nucleon collisions.
-This force is so strong that it operates in a very short time: the characteristic time for two nucleons to interact is given approximately by the time a particle, (such as the π) travelling close to the speed of light (3 × 1010 cm s-1), takes to cross a nucleon (of size $\approx 10^{-13}$ cm), or about 10^{-23} seconds.
+First there is the strong interaction which accounts for the binding of nucleons, and the production of $\pi$ mesons in nucleon-nucleon collisions.
+This force is so strong that it operates in a very short time: the characteristic time for two nucleons to interact is given approximately by the time a particle, (such as the $\pi$ ) travelling close to the speed of light (3 × 10 cm s-1), takes to cross a nucleon (of size ≈ 10-13 cm), or about 10-23 seconds.

-Second in strength is the electromagnetic interaction which is responsible for the radiation of electromagnetic waves from an accelerated charge.
+Second in strength is the electromagnetic interaction, which is responsible for the radiation of electromagnetic waves from an accelerated charge, or the Coulomb interaction between charged particles.
 Any interaction which involves the quantum of the electromagnetic field, the photon, is due to the electromagnetic interaction.
-This is also the force between charges called the Coulomb force.
-This interaction, being about 1000 times weaker than the strong interaction, takes longer to act, with a typical time-scale of 10^{-16} seconds.
+This interaction, being about 1000 times weaker than the strong interaction, takes longer to act, with a typical time-scale of $10^{-16}$ seconds.

 Third is the weak interaction, whose effects were first observed in nuclear physics.
-This interaction is responsible for the β -decay of nuclei (the emission of a positive or negative electron) and, being approximately a factor of 10^{-11} weaker than the strong interaction, has a characteristic time of 10^{-10} to 10^{-8} seconds.
-The electron (positive and negative, e^{\pm}), the muon, μ^{\pm} , and the neutrino, ν , and antineutrino, $\bar{\nu}$, belong to the class of particles referred to as leptons; neutral leptons interact only via the weak interaction while charged leptons interact via both the weak interaction and the electromagnetic interaction, the latter by virtue of their electric charge.
+This interaction is responsible for the $\beta$ -decay of nuclei (involving the emission of a positive or negative electron).
+It is approximately a factor of 10-11 weaker than the strong interaction, and has a characteristic time of 10-10 to 10-8 seconds.
+The electron (positive and negative, e±), the muon, $\mu^{\pm}$ , and the neutrino, $\Pi$ , and antineutrino, $\overline{\Pi}$ , belong to the class of particles referred to as leptons; neutral leptons interact only via the weak interaction while charged leptons interact via both the weak interaction and the electromagnetic interaction, the latter by virtue of their electric charge.

-The fourth is the gravitational interaction, which is so weak (about a factor of 10^{-39} less than the weak interaction) that its effects are apparent only when huge masses (by particle standards) are present.
+The fourth is the gravitational interaction, which is so weak (about a factor of $10^{-39}$ weaker than the weak interaction) that its effects are apparent only when huge masses (by particle standards) are present.
+This interaction is therefore not part of the Standard Model of Particle Physics.

 The study of these four forces and their interrelation provide the central unsolved problems of particle physics.

-To whet your appetite for further reading, it is worthwhile pointing out a few important discoveries since the middle of the 1960's.
+To whet your appetite for further reading, it is worthwhile to point out a few important discoveries since the middle of the 1960's.